 - Users should check that there is sufficient free disk space for the upgrade.
-Upgrading a system will download hundreds of new packages.
-Systems with additional software installed may require a few gigabytes of free disk space. - The upgrade process takes time to complete.
+Upgrading a system will make your system download new packages, which is likely to be on the order of hundreds of new packages.
+Systems with additional software installed may therefore require a few gigabytes of free disk space. - The upgrade process takes time to complete.
 Users should have dedicated time to participate in the upgrade process. - Third-party software repositories and personal package archives (PPAs) are disabled during the upgrade.
 However, any software installed from these repositories is not removed or downgraded.
 Software installed from these repositories is the single most common cause of upgrade issues. - Backup any and all data.
 Although upgrades are normally safe, there is always a chance that something may go wrong.
 It is extremely important that the data is safely copied to a backup location to allow restoration if there are any problems or complications during the upgrade process.